-Speak with your plastic surgeon to find out when is the best time for you.
-Generally, you must wait at least 3-4 weeks before doing anything too strenuous, as it could set back your healing.
+Recovery time is different for everyone, but generally, you must wait at least 3-4 weeks before doing anything too strenuous, as it could set back your healing.
 Try not to lift heavy objects or bend over too much, especially right after surgery.
-You should start slow and work up to more aerobic or vigorous activity when you feel comfortable.
+You should start slowly and work up to more aerobic or vigorous activity when you feel comfortable.

 Will I have scarring?

-As with any medical procedure, there will have to be an incision made to allow for entry into the breast.
-Incisions are typically made in 3 main areas:
+As with any surgical procedure, there will have to be an incision made to allow for entry into the breast.
+Incisions are typically made in 2 main areas:

 Most surgeons prefer the incision beneath the breast as it has a lower rate of complications and is well hidden.
-It may take up to a year for scars to mature, but usually after that amount time, they are very inconspicuous and easy to conceal.
+It may take up to a year for scars to mature, but usually, after that amount of time they are very inconspicuous and easy to conceal.

 How long will it take to recover from my breast augmentation surgery?